edharmowongso/gridstack-js-rails/README.md

-# gridstack-js-rails
+# gridstack-rails

 Wrap up the excellent gridstack.js javascript library. gridstack.js is a jQuery plugin for widget layout.
 This is drag-and-drop multi-column grid.
 It allows you to build draggable responsive bootstrap v3 friendly layouts.

 gridstack.js github repository and documentation can be found here: [https://github.com/troolee/gridstack.js] (https://github.com/troolee/gridstack.js)

-The gridstack-js-rails simply wrap up gridstack.js and its dependencies to ease integration in a rails project.
+The gridstack-rails simply wrap up gridstack.js and its dependencies to ease integration in a rails project.

 - [Installation](#installation)
 - [Dependencies](#dependencies)